 How do RRSP contributions lower Saskatchewan provincial tax in the calculator?

-RRSP contributions lower your total income to calculate net income and taxable income for taxes in Saskatchewan.
+RRSP contributions lower your total income used to calculate after-tax income and taxable income for taxes in Saskatchewan.
 Since Saskatchewan taxes are based directly on taxable income, contributing to an RRSP reduces the income that’s taxed.

 Can first-time homebuyers add a Saskatchewan credit?